 Even when ADR is not contractually mandated, pursuing mediation or arbitration can still be beneficial in many cases.
-Generally, mediation and arbitration are less costly than litigation, and they facilitate more efficient resolutions as well.
+Generally, mediation and arbitration are less costly than commercial litigation, and they facilitate more efficient resolutions as well.
 If businesses need a path forward but prefer to avoid the costs and delays of litigating in New York’s state or federal courts, then ADR may be a viable solution.

 What Is the Discovery Process in Business Litigation?